 Imagine a shy student who usually keeps to themselves (personal factor), walks into class on the first day of school to find that the other students are already sitting down (environmental factor).
 The shy student tries to slip into the back of the class to avoid becoming the center of attention (behavioral factor).

-But if a classmate sitting at the front of the room boisterously greets the shy student and invites them to sit next to them, the environment has introduced a new reinforcing stimulus (the friendly student) that could lead to a change in this student's normal routine as well as a change in their behavior.
+But if a classmate sitting at the front of the room boisterously greets the shy student and invites them to sit next to them, the environment has introduced a *new* reinforcing stimulus (the friendly student) that could lead to a change in this student's regular routine—as well as a change in their behavior.

 Self-Efficacy and Reciprocal Determinism

 Bandura's theory represented an important shift from the behavioral perspective to a more social-cognitive approach to understanding behavior.
-Behaviorists suggested that it was the environment that almost entirely shaped individual behavior.
+Remember, the behaviorists suggested that it was the environment that almost entirely shaped individual behavior.